dhtaxonomy/TaDiRAH/reference/activities.md

 5 - interpretation
 ==================
-Interpretation is the activity of ascribing meaning to phenomena observed in "analysis".
+"interpretation" is the activity of ascribing meaning to phenomena observed in "analysis".
 Therefore, interpretation usually follows analysis, although it could also be considered that interpretation defines the hermeneutic perspective of any method of analysis.

 contextualizing
 ---------------